tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that the lambda function contains six general building blocks; present these blocks by highlighting the following:

-1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions, although AWS Lambda supports Python, the AWS Lambda's runtime doesn't support some common packages such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.
+1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions.
+Although AWS Lambda supports Python, the AWS Lambda's runtime doesn't support some common packages, such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.

     In this demo, we take the current price of bitcoin, making an API call to the [alternative.me Crypto API](https://alternative.me/crypto/api/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
 A complete list of the python modules available on AWS Lambda can be found [here](https://gist.github.com/gene1wood/4a052f39490fae00e0c3).